apify/actor-whitepaper/README.md

 You can also publish the Actor for anyone to use on a marketplace like [Apify Store](https://apify.com/store).
 The Actor will get its public landing page like `https://apify.com/bob/screenshot-taker`, showing its README, description of inputs, outputs, API examples, etc.
-Once published, your Actor is automatically exposed to a growing audience of users and potential customers.
+Once published, your Actor is automatically exposed to organic traffic of users and potential customers.

 ### Monetization